Pitkin County, Colorado: Politics

 Pitkin County favored the Republican nominee in the 1884 and 1888 presidential elections, but in 1892 supported the Populist nominee, James B. Weaver, when Democratic nominee Grover Cleveland wasn't on the ballot in Colorado.
 Pitkin County favored the Democratic nominees from 1896 to 1916, voting for them in every election in that period, and being one of the few Western counties to support Alton B. Parker in 1904.
 From 1920, Pitkin County followed national trends until being narrowly carried by losing candidate Thomas E. Dewey in 1944.
 Pitkin was largely Republican-leaning until the growing ski resort community drew its residents to the liberal George McGovern – rejected by a majority of the electorates of all but 129 other counties – in 1972.
 Like many ski destination counties, since 1988 Pitkin has turned heavily Democratic.
 The last Republican to carry the county was Ronald Reagan in 1984.
 George H. W. Bush was the last Republican to gain even a third of Pitkin County's vote since then.
+Joe Biden's performance in the 2020 election was the best by a Democrat in the county since 1900.

 In this modern era, Pitkin has also frequently been one of the leading counties for third-party candidates, being the fourth-best county in the nation for Eugene McCarthy in 1976 and the third-best for John B. Anderson in 1980.